AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

 Reynolds number through floc is 938.2 dimensionless.

-7:
-~~

-Compare the two values for Reynolds numbers that you found for Problems 5 and 6.
-What do the Reynolds numbers for these very different flows tell you?
+**Compare the two values for Reynolds numbers that you found for Problems 5 and 6.** What do the Reynolds numbers for these very different flows tell you?

 The Reynolds number is almost the same because mass conservation requires V*W to be a constant.
 The only difference in the Reynolds number is due to the fact that the plane jet isn’t quite continuous.
 It is broken by twice the thickness of the pipe wall between diffusers.

-8:
-~~

-Next, we want to determine the energy dissipation rate for the flow leaving the jet reverser.
-For this process, you can assume that the jet remains laminar.
+**Next, we want to determine the energy dissipation rate for the flow leaving the jet reverser.** For this process, you can assume that the jet remains laminar.
 The flow spreads to fill the gaps created by the walls of the diffuser tubes by the time it traverses the jet reverser.
 Jet velocity and flow rate are conserved as the jet changes direction in the jet reverser.

  - Calculate the thickness of the jet after it does the 180 degree bend of the jet reverser.
  - Calculate the energy dissipation rate for the flow leaving the jet reverser.